This blog post contains videos and is best viewed in Web View format at hmmstudio.com

 Below is a great 9 min video by Cold Fusion–Feb 2020, about graphene enhanced batteries, their composition and applications.

-I’m definately no expert in batteries, but this sounds promising for the future of batteries.
+I’m definitely no expert in batteries, but this sounds promising for the future of batteries.

 Graphene is finally scalable.